joonaskeppo/liima/README.md

   (+ 1 1))
 ```

-Now we can create a registry of all liima references on the classpath, and use that to generate the desired string, like so:
+Now we can create a registry of all Liima references on the classpath, and use that to generate the desired string, like so:

 ```clj
 (require '[liima.core :as liima])